Fibromyalgia Treatment in Garden City & Lake Success, NY

 What Causes Fibromyalgia?

-The exact cause is not fully understood, but research points to central sensitization — a state in which the central nervous system becomes hyperactivated and processes pain abnormally.
-The brain and spinal cord amplify pain signals, and the threshold for pain becomes abnormally low.
+The exact cause is not fully known.
+Research points to central sensitization — when the nervous system stays over-activated and handles pain the wrong way.
+The brain and spinal cord turn up pain signals, and it takes less and less to trigger pain.

 Triggers and contributing factors include: